-Our company uses a cost-effective business model, only retaining top management as company employees or dedicated consultants, and drawing upon other consultants globally to advance our development programs.
-As of the date hereof our management consisted of our chief executive officer, our chief financial and accounting officer, as well as Ms. Hanna Ron, who is a key employee and an expert in chemistry, manufacturing and controls, and has been providing full-time services to the Company since 2011.
-We further have service agreements with US-based regulatory consultants as well as additional USbased clinical consultants who are members of our clinical advisory board.
+As of the date hereof we have seven employees.
+Our management consists of our chief executive officer, our chief financial and accounting officer, our Chief Medical Officer, our VP for Finance, as well as our VP CMC (chemistry, manufacturing and controls) & Non-Clinical Development.
+We further have service agreements with U.S.-based regulatory consultants as well as additional U.S.-based clinical consultants who are members of our clinical advisory board.
 We believe that we maintain good relations with all of them.